dustine/phaser-adumbrate/static/assets/README.md

     }]
 }
 ````
-Silently picks a story state change from the list of [state objects](#choice).
+Silently picks a story scene change from the list of [scene objects](#choice).
 If there's more than one valid option, the choice is random between these valid options.
-Because the list of states is never present to the user, the **text** and **color** fields are ignored.
+Because the list of scenes is never present to the user, the **text** and **color** fields are ignored.